CumulusNetworks/docs/content/version/cumulus-linux-343/Layer-Three/Virtual-Routing-and-Forwarding-VRF.md

 but they become active only when configured through `/etc/network/interfaces`.

 - A VRF can be pre-provisioned in FRRouting by running the command `vrf vrf-name`.
 - A BGP instance corresponding to a VRF can be pre-provisioned by configuring `router bgp asn vrf vrf-name`.
 Under this context, all existing BGP parameters can be configured - neighbors, peer-groups, address-family configuration, redistribution etc.
 - Static routes (IPv4 and IPv6) can be provisioned in a VRF by specifying the VRF along with the static route configuration.
 For example, `ip route prefix nexthop vrf vrf-name`.
 The VRF has to exist for this configuration to be accepted - either already defined through `/etc/network/interfaces` or pre-provisioned in FRRouting.

-### Example Configuration</span>
+### Example Configuration

 Here's an example VRF configuration in BGP: